ziadat69/SystemAdmin-in-Redhat/README.md

 - Configure the system journal to preserve the record of events when a server is rebooted.
 - Maintain accurate time synchronization using NTP and configure the time zone to ensure correct time stamps for events recorded by the system journal and logs.

+ # 15) Accessing Linux File Systems
+ Access, inspect, and use existing file systems on storage attached to a Linux server.
+- Explain what a block device is, interpret the file names of storage devices, and identify the storage device used by the file system for a particular directory or file.
+- Access file systems by attaching them to a directory in the file system hierarchy.
+- Search for files on mounted file systems using the find and locate commands.